jeancochrane/jeancochrane.com/content/blog/django-test-transactions.md

 maintain, since you can't be certain of the environment that your tests will run in.
-If one test tries to create five `customers`, say, and then verify that a `Customer.count()` method works properly, your count will be off if a test somewhere else accidentally creates a `cusomter` object without cleaning it up (for example, during a test for the `sign-up` route).
+If one test tries to create five `customers`, say, and then verify that a `Customer.count()` method works properly, your count will be off if a test somewhere else accidentally creates a `customer` object without cleaning it up (for example, during a test for the `sign-up` route).

 Transactions provide nice benefits for testing, but it's important to note that